basvandijk/vector-bytestring/README.markdown

-ByteStrings as type synonyms of Vectors
+ByteStrings as type synonyms of Vectors of Word8s